cid-harvard/vis-toolkit/README.md

 ## What it should achieve

-* Should be fast (e.g. only requires attributes to be loaded once) ** More importantly: we should be able to measure the performances
+* Should be fast (e.g. only requires attributes to be loaded once)
+ * More importantly: we should be able to measure the performances
+ * Benchmark with other toolkits for similar visualizations
-* Able to create multiple instances of visualizations on the same page ** And eventually coordinate them (e.g brushing one filters another one)
+* Able to create multiple instances of visualizations on the same page
+ * And eventually coordinate them (e.g brushing one filters another one)
+ * Should also share some similar attributes/properties
-* Interactions: focus, selection, filter, aggregate, time change ** Either from the visualization itslef, or with auto-generated widgets ** Binding with external buttons/widgets
+* Interactions: focus, selection, filter, aggregate, time change
+ * Either from the visualization itslef, or with auto-generated widgets
+ * Binding with external buttons/widgets
 * Customized visual design
-** Default CSS but should allow this to be overloaded
+ * Default CSS but should allow this to be overloaded
 * Default values should be coherent
+ * Default parameters
-** Especially when transitionning
+ * Especially when transitionning
 * Extensible to add new functionalities
-** New charts
+ * New charts
-** New utils functions
+ * New utils functions
 * Make sure it works for all types of data
 * Animation but carefully used
-** Should we use object consistancy to transform them? http://bost.ocks.org/mike/constancy/
+ * Should we use object consistancy to transform them? http://bost.ocks.org/mike/constancy/
+ * Using points for transition?
 * Dealing/robust even with missing data
+ * Should be visually reflected too
 * Text wrap for long names (see [d3plus word wrap](https://github.com/alexandersimoes/d3plus/wiki/Basic-Utilities#wordwrap))
 * Guaranty that exported SVG will be correct
-** Same with other export file formats
+ * Same with other export file formats
 * Customizable tooltips (d3plus.tooltip.create())
 * Capture state (and enable slide shows), enable loading at a specific state
-* Dynamically load data, lazy data loading
+ * Default states (similar to default config)
 * Callback once the loading is terminated
 * Legend: should be informative on the mapping and the quantity of attributes, also actionable for filtering.
 Multiple selections should be allowed.
 * Complex states should be captured and avaibale via the URL